akashdip2001/EDM/README.md

 ### 2) Is This Setup Okay for EDM?

 ✅ `For testing the circuit: Yes`, using an LED is a great way to check if the circuit is generating pulses correctly.

 ❌ `For actual metal cutting: No`, because EDM requires high voltage (~50-300V) and high current pulses, whereas your 555 timer circuit only operates at 10V with limited current.

+## 🌀 Disadvantages of the circuit & Modifications for EDM:

+1. Increase the Voltage and Current

+- Your current 10V setup is too low for metal cutting.
+- EDM typically requires a capacitor discharge circuit (CDM) with higher voltage (50V-300V) and high peak currents.

+2. Use a MOSFET or IGBT for High Power Switching

+- The 555 timer can only drive small loads.
+- For EDM, use a MOSFET (IRF540, IRFZ44N) or IGBT (like GT50J325) to handle the high voltage and current needed for discharge.

+3. Pulse Duration and Duty Cycle Tuning

+- Modify the resistors (10kΩ, 1kΩ) and capacitor (100µF) to adjust the pulse width and frequency for better discharge performance.